 As part of the Office of Family Life and Evangelization, the mission of the Office of Parish Stewardship is to help mature disciples of Christ understand the true meaning of stewardship as a way of life.

 The introduction to our American Bishops’ pastoral letter Stewardship: A Disciple’s Response clearly summarizes the faithful steward’s approach to daily life.

 - Stewardship is an expression of discipleship, with the power to change how we understand and live our lives.

-- Disciples who practice stewardship recognize God as the origin of live, the giver of freedom, the source of all they have and are and will be…They know themselves to be recipients and caretakers of God’s many gifts.
-They are grateful for what they have and received and eager to cultivate their gifts out of love for God and one another.
+- Disciples who practice stewardship recognize God as the origin of life, the giver of freedom, the source of all they have and are and will be…They know themselves to be recipients and caretakers of God’s many gifts.
+They are grateful for what they have received and eager to cultivate their gifts out of love for God and one another.